 Messiah was the expert on remedies.
 The Prushim were the experts on blame!

-The Messiah was focusing His attention not on who was to be blamed for the problem of sin and suffering but who was the One who could remedy the problem of sin and suffering (i.e. Adonai, that the works of the Almighty One might be displayed in him).
+The Messiah was focusing His attention not on who was to be blamed for the problem of sin and suffering but who was the one who could remedy the problem of sin and suffering (i.e. God, that His works might be displayed in him).
 Therefore, the Messiah focused His attention on the work at hand of restoring spiritual and physical sight to the blind.
 “We must work the works of Him who sent Me as long as it is day; night is coming when no one can work.
 While I am in the world, I am the Light of the World.”
-Day (Yom) means the time allotted for Yeshua to do Adonai’s will (to “do the work of Him who sent me”).
-“We” includes the Hebrew talmidim (disciples) and by extension all Gentile believers (the Goyim whose messianic conversion is both predicted and celebrated in Sukkot).
+Day (Yom) means the time allotted for Yeshua to do HaShem’s will (to “do the work of Him who sent me”).
+“We” includes the Jewish talmidim (disciples) and by extension all Gentile believers (the Goyim whose messianic conversion is both predicted and celebrated in Sukkot).
 “Night” is the limit set to do the works of the Holy One.
-In the case of the Salvation of Adonai, Yeshua the Messiah, it was His coming sacrificial death.
+In the case of the Salvation of HaShem, Yeshua the Messiah, it was His coming sacrificial death.
 As the Light of the World the Messiah our Deliverer gives people salvation.
-After His death, His Hebrew disciples would be his lights (and the Goyim whom the Hebrew talmidim would convert to faith in Adonai).
+After His death, His Jewish disciples would be his lights (and the Goyim whom the Jewish talmidim would convert to faith in God).